AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-docker.md

 -  ![new icon](../../assets/new.svg) **Container updates**

-   -  **Varnish**—Now Varnish is the default cache when you deploy Adobe Commerce in a Cloud Docker environment using a supported version of the Magento Cloud application template.
+   -  **Varnish**—Now Varnish is the default cache when you deploy Adobe Commerce in a Cloud Docker environment using a supported version of the Cloud application template.
 See [Varnish container](https://devdocs.magento.com/cloud/docker/docker-containers-service.html#varnish-container).<!--MCLOUD-2634-->

    -  Added the `--no-varnish` option to skip Varnish service installation when you generate the Cloud Docker configuration file.<!--MCLOUD-2634-->